EvanForsythe/BB485/week01.md

 CTATATCTTTCCCAATCGATAGACTTCGTTGGTGACATTACTGATGAGATAAATTTGACT
 ACGTCTATAATCCTATTATGCTTTGGAATCTTTGCCTGCATTATCTGTGGTTGTTGTTCC
 AGATGCTTATGCAGATAA"</li>
-      <li>Loop through the sequence and print each the 3-letter sequence of each codon.</li>
+      <li>Loop through the sequence and print the 3-letter sequence of each codon.</li>
    </ol>
 </div>